Bankdata/jaxrs-security/README.md

 This will add the two correlation ID headers (Client-generated and server-generated) into MDC as `clientCorrelationId` and  `correlationId` respectively and also propagate them into HTTP client calls.

+Correlation IDs must be UUID v4.
+If they are not, a warning will be logged and a UUID will be generated instead.

 As this is a @Provider it has to be added to your application

 ```